-The Company has entered into financing agreements with Bank Muscat SAOG, for an aggregate amount of approximately OMR 84.25 million (US\$ 219.04 million) subject to the terms of the Facilities Agreement, dated 1st July 2015.
+Agreement, dated 1st July 2015.
 The Term Facility has a tenor of 15 years which is extendable by a period of up to 5 years with a fixed coupon of 4.6% per annum for the first 7 years and 3 months from the effective date (the First IR Date).

 During the year 2022, the period of 7 years and 3 months from the effective date (the first IR date) was completed.
 The interest rate was revised to 5.25% per annum (a rate equal to the lower of the 5-year fixed deposit rate of the Facility Agent as of the Specified Time on the First-Rate Fixing Date + 2% per annum or 6%) until the date falling 12 years and 3 months from the effective date.
-Thereafter the interest rate is to be the higher of bank muscat 5 years deposit rate + margin of 2% or with a maximum cap of 6% until the Senior Final Maturity Date.
+Thereafter the interest rate is to be the lower of Bank Muscat 5 years deposit rate + margin of 2% or 6% with a maximum cap of 6% until the Senior Final Maturity Date.

-The Facilities Agreement does not impose any mandatory cash sweep mechanism in respect of the repayment of the Facilities.
+The Facilities Agreement does not impose any mandatory cash sweep mechanism with respect to the repayment of the Facilities.